Understanding RFP Software

 Understanding RFP Software: A Technical Deep-Dive for Enterprise Teams

-If you're managing enterprise proposals manually, you're likely spending 20-40 hours per RFP response according to APMP research.
+If you're managing enterprise proposals manually, you're likely spending significant time per RFP response.
 RFP software fundamentally changes this equation by automating repetitive work, centralizing institutional knowledge, and using AI to generate contextually relevant responses.

 This guide breaks down how modern RFP software works, what distinguishes AI-native platforms from legacy tools, and the specific technical capabilities that drive measurable ROI.